martinmoene/optional-lite/README.md

 Installation
 ------------

 *optional lite* is a single-file header-only library.
-Put `optional.hpp` directly into the project source tree or somewhere reachable from your project.
+Put `optional.hpp` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.

 Synopsis